- Anita Osariemen Omonuwa is a Nigerian that has had a robust academic career, bagging three first-class distinctions

 She is also the vice president of the Association of Young Arbitrators, a member of the Chartered Institute of Arbitrators (CIArb).

-Added to all that is that she is a volunteer staff counsel at the Lagos Chamber of Commerce International Arbitration Centre (LACIAC).
+Added to all these is that she is a volunteer staff counsel at the Lagos Chamber of Commerce International Arbitration Centre (LACIAC).

-She is also said to have been the first person to have graduated with a first class degree in law from the University of Reading, United Kingdom in 2012.
+She is also said to have been the first person to have graduated with a first-class degree in law from the University of Reading, the United Kingdom in 2012.

 Meanwhile, Legit.ng earlier reported that Anne-Marie Imafidon is one of the few geniuses Nigeria is blessed with.